Muskan457/auction-/README.md

 AUCTION - PAGE

 An auction page is a platform that allows users to buy and sell items through bidding.
 It provides a dynamic environment where buyers compete by placing bids, and the item is sold to the highest bidder when the auction ends.
-Key elements of an auction page include features like real-time updates, secure transactions, and detailed item descriptions to ensure a seamless experience for both buyers and sellers.
+Key elements of an auction page include features like real-time updates, secure transaction, and detailed item descriptions to ensure a seamless experience for both buyers and sellers.

 Our auction page have important features like :
 - User Authentication: To ensure secure access for participants.